 What is PREP at The University of New Mexico?

 PREP@UNM is an NIH-funded post-baccalaureate education program, designed to enhance the ability of individuals in the biomedical sciences to gain entry to and succeed in nationally-recognized PhD programs and research careers.
-PREP is intended for individuals from under-represented or disadvantaged groups in the sciences who have recently received a Bachelors degree but need additional laboratory research experience or other education to improve their success in entering graduate school.
+PREP is intended for individuals who have recently received a Bachelors degree but need additional laboratory research experience or other education to improve their success in entering graduate school.
+We consider all applications, and encourage individuals from under-represented or disadvantaged groups in the sciences to apply.

 Benefits